-Those four dimensions are: (i) seeking out diversity of perspectives on the future, designing (ii) processes and (iii) promoting cultures that both support thinking about the future in holistic and inclusive ways, and (iv) understanding change that matters in the external environment to create pathways to the future.
+Those four dimensions are: (i) seeking out diversity of perspectives on the future, (ii) designing inclusive and forward facing processes, (iii) promoting cultures that both support thinking about the future in holistic and inclusive ways, and (iv) understanding change that matters in the external environment to create pathways to the future.

 Integral made it clear to me that change processes and strategy today largely ignore the power of people and culture in favour of data and process.
 How people think about the future and whether a culture is open to the future also determine if organisations can be futures ready.
 Here's how I see it.

-An integral approach to the future integrates people, culture, process and environment.
+An integral approach to the future integrates people, culture, process and environment into conversations about the future.
 It values ways of knowing about the future held in each of these domains to create a holistic and inclusive way to prepare for the future.

 Mindsets are intangible yet they enable and constrain how we make sense of the world, how we make decisions, what we believe to be right or wrong and what we believe the future will be like.
 All mindsets are shaped by beliefs, ideas, values, assumptions and cognitive biases.
 It's seriously uncomfortable to let go of the things at the core of how we think and what we believe, but if we are to be futures ready, we need a futures mindset.

 The future will not be more of today.
 What seems reasonable and true today probably won't be reasonable and true in the future.
 We need to first build a futures mindset to be able to work together to become futures ready.